-What costs can I expect with the HARP 2.0 Program?
+What HARP costs can I expect when I refinance?

 Fannie Mae policy does not allow borrowers to receive cash back through HARP.
 However, to simplify calculations when generating the new loan, any amount less than $250 at closing can be returned to the borrower.
 Any amount higher than this threshold must be applied to payment on the new loan in order to reduce the principal balance.
 The limit on this payment should be either $2,000 or 2% of the principal balance, whichever is lower.
 A higher amount would signify a cash-back refinance and thus would not be eligible for HARP.

 Although Fannie Mae already owns the risk on the existing loan, the new loan will bring with it additional HARP costs, including the mandated holding of capital against the loan based on current risk.
 LLPAs, therefore, are necessary to cover these requirements.

 What LLPAs apply?

 Effective January 2012, Fannie Mae will be reducing the amount of loan-level price adjustments (LLPAs) applicable to HARP mortgages.
 Delivery fees will be eliminated for HARP mortgages whose amortization period is 20 years or less, and for those longer than 20 years, the adverse market delivery charge (AMDC) will be lowered to 0.75%.
 Also, refinances with higher LTVs will now be allowed.
 Standard risk-based LLPAs do not apply to Refi Plus loans.
 For more information on these changes, refer to Fannie Mae’s updated Refi Plus Pricing Matrix.

 How does Fannie Mae Refi Plus Pricing vary for HARP?